-By default fpcat reorders the fingerprints in the FPB file by population count.
+By default when fpcat generates an FPB file it reorders the fingerprints by population count and creates a popcount index.
 This improves the similarity search performance, but it means that the order of the FPB file is likely different than the original FPS format.
-You can get a sense of this by looking at the first fingerprint in the original pubchem_queries.fps file:
+You can get a sense of this by looking at the first fingerprint in the original pubchem queries.fps file: